dbaldree/yiimp_install_scrypt/README.md

 ***********************************

-###### This script has an interactive beginning and will ask for the following information :
+###### This script is interactive thus will ask you for the following information :

-- Server Name (no http:// or www !!!!!
+- Server Name (no http:// no www !!!!!
 Example : crypto.com OR pool.crypto.com OR 80.41.52.63)
 - Are you using a subdomain (mypoolx11.crypto.com)
 - Enter support email
 - Set stratum to AutoExchange